A seamless online archive for ongoing activist scholarly law research and deep archives of legal viewpoints and journal publications.

 - Law Journal online publishing workflow

 - New publication hierarchy system for journals, volumes, issues, and articles

-- Custom footnote editor for dynamic citations
+- Custom footnote editor for dynamic citations and improved user interface

 The Review of Law and Social Change was “created to provide an outlet for student scholarship and analysis in areas of the law of particular interest to socially concerned attorneys.”